kavia-common/nutrition-connect-platform-173001-173010/nutrition_frontend/README.md

 - Navigation (`.navbar`)
 - Typography (`.title`, `.subtitle`, `.description`)

+## Supabase environment variables

+This app is built with Create React App.
+Frontend env vars must be prefixed with REACT_APP_ to be available in the browser.

+Add these to `nutrition_frontend/.env`:

+- REACT_APP_SUPABASE_URL
+- REACT_APP_SUPABASE_KEY

+Refer to `.env.example` for details.
+Do not commit real secrets.

 ## Seeding sample data (Supabase)

 For quick UI validation, you can seed sample data into your Supabase project.